 1. Photo evaluations by researchers

 Researchers were shown before and after photos of each subject in a blind practitioner analysis and asked to rate the hair loss condition on a scale of -3 to +3. -3 represented a greatly decreased hair loss change. +3 represented a greatly increased hair loss change.
-They were not given information on whether or not the participant had taken the placebo or the pumpkin seed oil.
+They were not given information on whether the participant had taken the placebo or the pumpkin seed oil.

 2. Measuring the span of the bald regions